nimoatwoodway/openvpn-bridge-raspberry/README.md

 verb 3
 server-bridge 192.168.1.91 255.255.255.0 192.168.1.95 192.168.1.200
 ```
-Adjust last line with your settings.
+Adjust last line with your settings but leaf the cert and key param as is.
 First IP is the raspi and the last to the range of ips for the openvpn clients.

 ## Create OpenVPN config file for client